Customer review from Liveaboard.com

 SDE Liveaboard Rating – Technical Diving Features for the Nautilus Explorer Liveaboard

-On reviewing the Nautilus Explorer liveaboard, it scores 66% on the SDE Tech Diving Rating, as it has 2 of 3 key technical diving features (see below).
+When I reviewed the Nautilus Explorer liveaboard it scored 2/3 on the SDE Tech Diving Rating, as it has 2 of the 3 key technical diving features (see below).

 If you dive rebreather, the Nautilus Explorer provides support, but it’s worth confirming in advance which rebreathers are supported and whether oxygen fills, sorb availability, and bailout requirements are in place, because this can vary by region and itinerary.
 In addition, If you dive sidemount, the Nautilus Explorer supports it, but when planning your dives check cylinder options and the deck set-up, so your configuration is comfortable and properly supported for the dives planned.